wcx0206/astro-dracula-blog/src/content/posts/introducing-hexo-blockquote2note.md

 ---
-title: Introducing hexo-blockquote2note
-tags:
-  - Hexo
-  - Plugin
+abbrlink: 55f9ebd1
 categories:
 - CS
 - Web
-abbrlink: 55f9ebd1
 date: 2024-02-04 17:54:49
+tags:
+- software-engineering
+- tool
+- markdown
+- hexo
+- next-theme
+title: Introducing hexo-blockquote2note
 ---

 I use Hexo with the NexT theme to build my blog.
 I wrote this plugin to solve a pain point I've encountered in this workflow.